katterfelto/MantisBTMailTask/README.md

 # MantisBTMailTask
-A windows service to process the outgoing mail queue for the MantisBT system.
+A windows service/systemd daemon to process the outgoing mail queue for the MantisBT system.

 I couldn't figure out how to solve the configuration issues I had with the PHP based mail sub-system in MantisBT.
-To solve it I fell back on my knowledge of C# and .NET to produce this hosted background service to cure the problem.
+To solve it I fell back on my knowledge of C# and .NET to produce this hosted background service to debug and solve the problem.

 # How To Use
 1. In your MantisBT config_inc.php file you need to include the following line, this will stop the Web app delivering the mail: